bmk15897/Informatica_Export_utlity/Readme.md

 # Export utility

 This export utility is made in order to simplify the export of objects from Informatica.
 It will run using Python 2.7 .
+At the end of this document, there is an example for you to refer.

 ## Prerequisites

 ### 1. Install Python 2.7 using the .msi installer provided in the package.
 - while installing, make sure that you check the add to path option.
 Without adding the python to path, you won't be able to use python directly.
-### 2. In the cmd, change your directory to package folder,
+### 2. In the cmd, change your directory to package(the downloaded folder),
 ####	2.1 Run the program "get-pip.py" using the command-
 ```
 python get-pip.py